The Beach Boys: Reaction to British Invasion

+Artistic growth in 1965

 By the end of 1964, the stress of road travel, writing, and producing became too much for Brian.
 On December 23, while on a flight from Los Angeles to Houston, he suffered a panic attack.
 In January 1965, he announced his withdrawal from touring to concentrate entirely on songwriting and record production.
-For the rest of 1964 and into 1965, session musician Glen Campbell served as Brian's temporary replacement in concert.
+For the last few days of 1964 and into early 1965, session musician and up-and-coming solo artist Glen Campbell agreed to temporarily serve as Brian's replacement in concert.
 Carl took over as the band's musical director onstage.
 Now a full-time studio artist, Brian wanted to move the Beach Boys beyond their surf aesthetic, believing that their image was antiquated and distracting the public from his talents as a producer and songwriter.
 Musically, he said he began to "take the things I learned from Phil Spector and use more instruments whenever I could.
 I doubled up on basses and tripled up on keyboards, which made everything sound bigger and deeper."

 Released in March 1965, The Beach Boys Today! marked the first time the group experimented with the "album-as-art" form.
-The tracks on side one feature an uptempo sound that contrasts side two, which consists mostly of emotional ballads.
 Music writer Scott Schinder referenced its "suite-like structure" as an early example of the rock album format being used to make a cohesive artistic statement.
-Brian also established his new lyrical approach toward the autobiographical; journalist Nick Kent wrote that the subjects of Brian's songs "were suddenly no longer simple happy souls harmonizing their sun-kissed innocence and dying devotion to each other over a honey-coated backdrop of surf and sand.
-Instead, they'd become highly vulnerable, slightly neurotic and riddled with telling insecurities."
+Brian also established his new lyrical approach toward the autobiographical; journalist Nick Kent wrote that the subjects of Brian's songs "were suddenly no longer simple happy souls harmonizing their sun-kissed innocence and dying devotion to each other over a honey-coated backdrop of surf and sand".
 In the book Yeah Yeah Yeah: The Story of Modern Pop, Bob Stanley remarked that "Brian was aiming for Johnny Mercer but coming up proto-indie."
 In 2012, the album was voted 271 on Rolling Stone magazine's list of the 500 Greatest Albums of All Time.